eliaseamus/lexis/README.md

 Also, two languages can be used as interface language: english and russian.

 ## Target platform
-So far, build configuration for Linux and Windows platforms has been done.
+So far, build configuration for Linux, Windows and Android platforms has been done.
 A build for MacOS is also achievable due to Qt's cross-platform support.

 ## Dependencies
 **Lexis** uses several third-party services which you need to get API_KEY to: